Protect Yourself from Scams

 - Call Member Support immediately at 888-596-3157.
 We can verify the identity of LendingClub employees.

-- File a complaint for internet-related fraud with the Internet Crime Complaint Center.
+- File a complaint about internet-related fraud with the Internet Crime Complaint Center.

 - Report the scam to your state's Attorney General.